Out & About: A calendar of events in the Fort Wayne area

 Foellinger-Freimann Botanical Conservatory – “Paris: City of Light & Love,” ends Nov.
 13; 1100 S. Calhoun St.; $7 adults, $5 ages 3-17, free 2 and younger; hours, 427-6440 or www.botanicalconservatory.org.
 “Paris Dream of 2018” features work of artist Susie Taylor Suraci through Nov.
 13.

 Auburn Cord Duesenberg Automobile Museum – “Evolution of American Car Mascots and Hood Ornaments,” featuring selections from the Jon Zoler collection through March; also, “Luster: Realism and Hyperrealism in Contemporary Automobile and Motorcycle Painting” traveling exhibition through Jan.
-15; a rare 1948 Tucker from the Richard H. Driehaus Collection at Chicago Vintage Motor Carriage will remain on display through Monday; 1600 S. Wayne St., Auburn; information at 260-925-1444 or www.automobilemuseum.org.
+15; 1600 S. Wayne St., Auburn; information at 260-925-1444 or www.automobilemuseum.org.

 The History Center – Exhibit “Bill Blass: Fort Wayne’s Fashion Designer” through Sept.
 30; 302 E. Berry St.; 10 a.m. to 5 p.m.
 Monday through Friday, 9 a.m. to 5 p.m.
 Saturday and noon to 5 p.m.
 Sunday; call 426-2882 or go to www.fwhistorycenter.com.